 Dry, Sensitive & Mature Skin Types

-Believe it or not ladies, I think this skin type has it a bit easier in the winter months, myself included.
+Believe it or not, I think this skin type has it a bit easier in the winter months, myself included.
 Dryness is always the main concern, but because we don’t have acne issues to deal with, we can load up on the moisture all we want (and maybe even still need more).
-I usually have trouble going in to colder months with increased redness because of the dryness in the atmosphere and added central heating.
-That redness is caused by inflammation when my skin’s protective barriers are not replenished on the daily and my skin is left to battle all the environmental hazards out there.
-So overall, our goal is not that different from other skin types, we just need a lot more hydration to do it.
+In the colder months, the dryness in the atmosphere and added central heating usually make my skin red, dry and irritated.
+Inflammation causes that redness when my skin’s protective barriers are not replenished on the daily and my skin is left to battle all the environmental hazards out there.
+So overall, your goal is not that different from other skin types, you just need a lot more hydration to do it.

 In the morning, oil cleansing is too heavy under makeup.
 I use Acure Organics Unscented Argan Oil Cleansing Towelettes, which are fast and easy if you haven’t yet had coffee, won’t strip your skin and they are biodegradable.
 If you oil cleanse and use the washcloth, you probably won’t need a toner as a mild exfoliant.
 But if you want one to reduce and tighten pores, I suggest using Acure Organics Facial Toner Balancing Rose plus Red Tea.
 It moisturizes with vegetable glycerin while still balancing skin and building up the skin’s natural barrier system.

 Follow this with Blissoma’s Restore Oil Serum as your moisturizer.
 I know you’re thinking “more oil?”
 YES.
 If you don’t change anything else, treat your skin to this healing oil serum for winter.
 It has made the single biggest impact in my skin’s redness and dry patches.
 It has too much goodness to even talk about here, so go check it out on Blissoma’s site.
-If this oil is too heavy for you in the daytime under makeup (it isn’t for me if I wait about 10 minutes), you can sub this oil in the morning for Blissoma’s Pure Sensitive Skin Soothing Complex.
+If this oil is too heavy for you in the daytime under makeup (it isn’t for me if I put it on then go drink my coffee), you can sub this oil in the morning for Blissoma’s Pure Sensitive Skin Soothing Complex.
 It works beautifully under makeup and helps fight inflammation and dryness too.

 - One Love Organic’s Vitamin B Cleansing Oil 2.
 Acure Organics Cleansing Towelettes 3.
 Acure Organics Facial Toner 4.
 Blissoma Restore Healing Oil 5.
 Blissoma Pure Soothing Moisturizer